* Paying via credit card

 Five AM was the winner, however, and that means it's time to narrow it down further.
 Go check out the available themes, and help us pick the one that should be the default theme for newly-created accounts for a while:

-Open to: All, detailed results viewable to: All, participants: 423
+Open to: Registered Users, detailed results viewable to: All, participants: 423

 Which Five AM theme should be the default theme for newly-created accounts?